 - Licensed partial hospitalization or outpatient mental health facilities; and 6.
 Community-based health or human service agencies.

-Sixteen PREP implementation sites have been selected, and will provide education on abstinence, contraception, and at least three adulthood preparation subjects: healthy relationships, adolescent development, and healthy life skills by implementing one of the following curricula: All4 You!, Be Proud!
+Nine PREP implementation sites have been selected to provide education on abstinence, contraception, and at least three adulthood preparation subjects: healthy relationships, adolescent development, and healthy life skills by implementing one of the following curricula: Be Proud!
 Be Responsible!, Be Proud!
 Be Responsible!
-Be Protective!, Becoming a Responsible Teen, Making Proud Choices, Rikers Health Advocacy Program, SiHLE or Street Smart.
+Be Protective!, Becoming a Responsible Teen (BART), HORIZONS, Making Proud Choices, Promoting Health Among Teens (PHAT), Rikers Health Advocacy Program, and Sexual Health and Adolescent Risk Prevention (SHARP).
 Funds will also be used to provide PREP implementation sites with training on lesbian, gay, bisexual, transgender, and questioning (LGBTQ) cultural competency.